DevTexRanger/alien-franchise-data/README.md

 # Alien Film Franchise Financial Data Analysis

+Alien is my favorite film franchise.
+As such, I wanted to dive deep into the data behind this science-fiction horror masterclass of a series.
+The code is written for execution in Python but is formatted in Markdown for GitHub.
+If you want to jump straight to the observations, head to Section 5a.
+Thank you for reading.

 This notebook provides a complete workflow to analyze financial data for the Alien film franchise.
 It:
 - Loads CSV files containing film budgets and box office revenues for the Alien film franchise.
 - Adjusts monetary values for inflation using historical Consumer Price Index (CPI) data.